xinwenfu/ESP32Ota/README.md

 ```

 11. In platformio.ini, specify the upload_protocol and upload_port, which is the ip address of the board.
 One example platformio.ini looks like the following.
 Pay attention to the last two lines.
     - Optionally, unplug the micro USB cable from the computer and plug it into another USB port.
-The purpose is to show we will not need upload the firmware via USB.
+The purpose is to show we do not need to upload the firmware via USB now.

 ```
 ; PlatformIO Project Configuration File